shazzad-hasan/programming-practice/README.md

 # practice-python
-Practice makes perfect, this repository is part of my plan for learning Python with mini projects.
+Practice makes perfect, this repository is part of my plan for learning Python with some fun projects.